Tosin07/Tosin07/README.md

 Hi, I'm Tosin.
 I'm invested in Frontend development; currently learning ReactJS to that effect.
 I'm looking to work with other developers to facilitate growth in said field.
+I'm also into Data Analytics, so whichever comes first.

 - You can reach me on tosinogundele98@gmail.com